2 The Whole Game

 We’ll put the feature engineering process on equal footing with model training For this reason, Figure 2.11 shows that the choice of model features and parameters are both important.

 While Cubist and the neural network were able to internally determine the more elaborate patterns in the data, our discovery of these same motifs has a higher value.
-We learned something about the nature of the data and can relate them to the model (via feature engineering) and the end-users16.
-Later, in ?sec-interactions, we’ll see how a black-box model can be used to suggests additional interactions to add to our linear regression model.
+We learned something about the nature of the data and can relate them to the model (via feature engineering) and the end-users17.
+Later, in Section 8.1, we’ll see how a black-box model can be used to suggests additional interactions to add to our linear regression model.
 This has the effect of eliminating some of the large residuals seen in Figure 2.4.

 Model Selection